Blackprint/engine-go/README.md

 This engine is focused for easy to use API, currently some implementation still not efficient because Golang doesn't support:

 - Getter/setter (solution: use function as a getter/setter)
-- Optional parameter (solution: use `...interface{}`)
+- Optional parameter (solution: use `...any`)

-`interface{}` or `any` still being used massively to make Blackprint works without too much complexity in Golang, so please don't expect too high for the performance.
+`any` or `any` still being used massively to make Blackprint works without too much complexity in Golang, so please don't expect too high for the performance.
 Some implementation also use `reflect` for obtaining and setting value by using dynamic field name.
 Current implementation is focused to be similar with PHP and JS.

 ## License